antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 We are excited to announce the release of .NET Core 1.0, [ASP.NET Core 1.0](https://blogs.msdn.microsoft.com/webdev/2016/06/27/announcing-asp-net-core-1-0/) and [Entity Framework 1.0](https://blogs.msdn.microsoft.com/dotnet/2016/06/27/entity-framework-core-1-0-0-available), available on Windows, OS X and Linux! .NET Core is a cross-platform, open source, and modular .NET platform for creating modern web apps, microservices, libraries and console applications.

 This release includes the .NET Core runtime, libraries and tools and the ASP.NET Core libraries.
 We are also releasing Visual Studio and Visual Studio Code extensions that enable you to create .NET Core projects.
 You can get started at [https://dot.net/core](https://dot.net/core).
+Read the [release notes](https://github.com/dotnet/core/blob/master/release-notes/1.0/1.0.0.md) for detailed release information.

 We are also releasing [.NET documentation](https://docs.microsoft.com/dotnet) today at [docs.microsoft.com](https://docs.microsoft.com/), the new documentation service for Microsoft.
 The documentation you see there is just a start.
 You can follow our progress at [core-docs](https://github.com/dotnet/core-docs) on GitHub.
 [ASP.NET Core documentation](https://docs.asp.net/) is also available and [open source](https://github.com/aspnet/docs).